KyronTeves/eeg-training/README.md

 - **Data Augmentation**: Class balancing and noise injection (optional)
 - **Ensemble Methods**: Weighted voting across all models
 - **Session Calibration**: Optional per-user fine-tuning
+- **Experimental Real-Time Prediction**: Online ensemble prediction is experimental and may not be robust

 ## Project Structure